 • Made a functional prototype to validate the project scope and functionalities.

-• Lead the development team on the re-design of the platform.
+• Led the development team on the redesign of the platform.

 • Delivered UI assets, assisting the team of developers on the implementation.